 Begin With Responsiveness

 Fans of WordPress will have seen the word responsive before.
-That’s often the first thing the themes will tout — their responsiveness.
-In fact, it’s become a near-requirement of all new themes.
+That’s often the first thing the themes will tout — it’s become a near-requirement of all new themes.

-Responsive design centers around detecting a visitor’s screen size then tweaking the spacing, size of images, and so forth dynamically to fit.
-Rather than making a new version of the website for the iPhone 7, Galaxy S6, Blackberry, and any other new device that comes along, it simply detects the resolution and adjusts accordingly using fluid grids and clever CSS.
+Responsive design centers around detecting a visitor’s screen size and then tweaking the spacing, size of images, and so forth dynamically to fit.
+Rather than making a new website version for the latest smartphone model, it detects the resolution.
+It adjusts accordingly using fluid grids and clever Cascading Style Sheets (CSS).

 Even if it involves a bit of re-coding, the work saved (and potential increase in revenue) is well worth it.
-If you haven’t started programming yet, this should be the very core of your website.
+If you haven’t started programming, this should be your website’s core.
 Otherwise, make the change now.

 - HTML Responsive Web Design: an in-depth explanation of how to code responsiveness in HTML from W3Schools.

 - How to Create a Responsive Menu with CSS: a walkthrough for creating a responsive menu, which is especially relevant when optimizing for mobile.